Analysis: Answering key questions as the Kraken’s roster starts to take shape during NHL free agency

 As for Wennberg, the best available free-agent center was likely Montreal’s Phillip Danault.
 As mentioned, Montreal reached the Cup Final with goal prevention, led largely by Danault negating opposing scorers.

 As many have noted, the defensive-minded Danault is a little wanting offensively.
-Still the Los Angeles Kings gave him $5.5 million annually the next six years.
+Still, the Los Angeles Kings gave him $5.5 million annually the next six years.

-Wennberg got $3.5 million annually over three years.
-And though he isn’t the same shutdown defender as Danault, he may be better offensively.
+Wennberg got $4.5 million annually over three years.
+And though he isn’t the same shutdown defender as Danault, he might be better offensively.
 He scored a career-high 17 goals with Florida last season.

 “Obviously, the offensive game was way better last year,” Wennberg said Thursday.
 “I got my goal-scoring up a little bit, which is something I’ve been looking to improve.